audioeng89/alienrpg-custom-panic/README.md

 ## ⚙️ Custom Panic Configuration

-By default, Custom Panic defaults to the built-in AlienRPG Panic Table and Space Combat Panic Roll tables (which are not included!), or you can specify different tables to use.
+Custom Panic defaults to the built-in AlienRPG Panic Table and Space Combat Panic Roll tables (which are not included!), or you can specify different tables to use.
 The module includes a heavily nested roll table example in the supplied compendium, [based on this excellent idea](https://forum.frialigan.se/viewtopic.php?t=13311) by Teean.

 Configuration settings are found in the **Settings Menu** under **AlienRPG Custom Panic**.